Kawela Bridge Dedication Ceremony

 “Everyone involved in this project should feel that same pride,” Svetin said. “…I’d like to thank the Molokai residents and neighboring property owners for their patience during the construction.”

 According to the DOT, the $6 million project replaced the original bridge, constructed in 1940, with a new bridge that meets modern standards.
 The new bridge provides 10-foot shoulders on either side for pedestrians and bicyclists.
 It’s also two feet higher, providing additional capacity for water flow for the Kawela Stream beneath.
 The streambed underneath has been lined with concrete to protect the banks from erosion and to facilitate maintenance.
+For this project to be successful, concrete contractors like the ones from concrete-repair.co.uk were needed.

 Construction was necessary to address stream flows that damaged and flooded the area and neighboring properties, Svetin said.